-When February rounds the corner and the calendar creeps into March, that’s usually when my spirits begin to lift.
+When February rounds the corner and the calendar creeps into March, healing that’s usually when my spirits begin to lift.
 The tiniest hint of warmer weather – like today’s very-tolerable sunshine – kicks me in the pants and helps me remember that I might start seeing little green bulb shoots in the garden soon.
 And to start checking the cherry blossom bloom watch map.
 (NO SIGN YET!)
-This time of year, the winter fog lifts off our collective shoulders and people start to smile a little more easily… at least until the spring rains start.
+This time of year, page the winter fog lifts off our collective shoulders and people start to smile a little more easily… at least until the spring rains start.
 I won’t lie: this winter has been a bit of a bear.
-I haven’t been traveling much for work, so my escapism has been limited to some serious Netflix binge-watching.
+I haven’t been traveling much for work, see so my escapism has been limited to some serious Netflix binge-watching.
 I finally watched the entirety of Twin Peaks (WHY?!
 WHY DID I WAIT THIS LONG?!), and got totally hooked on Anthony Bourdain’s “Parts Unknown.”

 [PHOTO: Kenmare and Cleveland Place.
 Hasselblad 501CM + Ilford Delta 3200]